Railway electrification in Scotland: Twentieth century history

 Much of the Glasgow suburban network was electrified by 1960 with the introduction of blue trains.
 Electrified power lines began to appear at Glasgow Central station high-level platforms at the start of 1960s under British Railways.
 Firstly came 6.25 kV AC overhead power lines from the Cathcart Circle Line electrification scheme, which started on 29 May 1962.
-The Ayr, Ardrossan and Largs lines were completed in 1986-1987.
 This was followed by the 25 kV AC overhead-power-lines electrification of the Glasgow and Paisley Joint Railway and the Inverclyde Line to Gourock and Wemyss Bay, completed in 1967.
 The WCML electrification scheme from Weaver Junction to Glasgow was discussed in 1968 and a report issued, and was completed in 1974 with squadron service starting on 6 May 1974.
 Progressive upgrading of the Cathcart Circle to 25 kV AC supply was started in 1974 and the whole of the route was upgraded later.
+The Ayr, Ardrossan and Largs lines were completed in 1986–1987.
 The East Coast Main Line (ECML) was electrified in stages and reached Edinburgh in 1991.
 The branch to North Berwick was done at the same time.
 In this timeframe the Glasgow–Edinburgh via Carstairs line was also electrified although it had been examined in 1978.

-Twenty first century history
+Twenty-first century history

 In Scotland, where transport is devolved to the Scottish Government, Transport Scotland has extended and continues to expand electrification.
 The Airdrie–Bathgate rail link and the Whifflet Line were completed in November 2014.
 This is part of a larger plan that has seen many major routes in central Scotland electrified, including the main Edinburgh Waverley–Glasgow Queen Street route.
 They have pursued electrification with multiple schemes in the Central Belt.
 All these have been 25 kV AC, as in England and Wales.
-In September 2019, Transport for Scotland announced the goal of having Scottish transport net carbon neutral by the year 2035.
+In September 2019, Transport Scotland announced the goal of having Scottish transport net carbon neutral by 2035.
 This would be achieved by a rolling programme of electrification; where that is not feasible, using battery and other emerging technology such as hydrogen.
 Electrification to Stirling, Alloa and Dunblane was originally part of Edinburgh to Glasgow Improvement Programme (EGIP).
 Electrification was completed by 2019; it was carried out under the rolling programme of electrification, rather than as part of the EGIP programme.
 EGIP was an initiative funded by Transport Scotland on behalf of the Scottish Government to increase capacity on the main railway line between Edinburgh and Glasgow, with new, longer electric trains running by 2017 and scheduled for full completion in 2019.
 It was expected to cost £742 million and delivered by Network Rail.